elifesciences/sciencebeam-parser/doc/training.md

 The training data for the sequential models follows the GROBID training data format.

+Note: all commands below also support input and output files in google cloud storage (using `gs://` for the path url)

 ### Generate `tei` training data for the sequence models

 Currently training data will be generated for the following models: